ltfschoen/MUDTemplate/README.md

     > Note: Run `docker exec -it foundry pnpm create mud@canary --help` to view other license option values and other command options to customize in the shell script, if required.
 * Open in web browser http://localhost:3000.
   * View browser console logs.
   * Inspect Docker container terminal logs for any errors.
 Refresh and wait patiently until it loads.
   * Optional & Notes
     > Optional: Enter the Docker container shell with `docker exec -it foundry /bin/bash`.
 It should display a prompt `root@foundry:/opt#`.
+To manually start the MUD v2 DApp change to the folder of your MUD v2 DApp and run it with `cd ./projects/my-project && pnpm run dev`.
 Note: Press CTRL+D to exit Docker container shell.

-    > Note: The delay and any temporary CORS errors appear to be caused by this issue https://github.com/latticexyz/mud/issues/916)

 ### Tips to configure Visual Studio Code <a id="vscode"></a>